 Attend a Wine-Fueled Concert

 Summer, Sonoma and Sauvignon Blanc (or any chilled white or rosé, really) pair perfectly with live music.
 The concert event of the summer, the Sonoma Harvest Music Festival at B.R.
 Cohn Winery has extended to two weekends this year (September 14-15 and 21-22) for double the fun, each featuring a totally different lineup.
 Ben Harper & The Innocent Criminals and Ms. Lauryn Hill will headline the first weekend, while CHVRCHES and Death Cab for Cutie headline the second.
 Healdsburg’s Rodney Strong Vineyards hosts its Summer Concert Series through September with popular acts like The Beach Boys and Rick Springfield.
 Other Sonoma County wineries bring in local acts.
-Check out Sonoma’s Sebastiani Vineyards & Winery’s free Friday Night Music Series, plus concerts at Geyser Peak ($10 per person), Trione Vineyards (free) and B.R.
-Cohn (free).
+Check out Sonoma’s Sebastiani Vineyards & Winery’s free Friday Night Music Series, plus free concerts at Trione Vineyards and B.R.
+Cohn.
 Healdsburg’s Tuesdays on the Plaza music series–with several tasting rooms within earshot of the band’s gazebo –also runs through the end of August.